Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/History/Akkadian Empire.md

 The Akkadian empire is proclaimed as the first ancient empire of Mesopotamia.
-What separates this
+Written sources from this empire are few mainly, it is thought, because the capital of Akkad has yet to be dicovered.